Estate Planning

 FOUNDER, ATTORNEY AT LAW

-Estate planning, long-term care planning, special needs planning, and business succession planning.
+Lauren focuses on estate planning, long-term care planning, special needs planning, and probate and trust administrations.

 Frequently